-KAI Hakone is a luxury hot spring Ryokan located next to Sukomo River.
+KAI Hakone is a luxury hot spring in Ryokan located next to the Sukomo River.
 Check out Anne’s review to learn more about this Hoshino Resort.

 Recommended by Anne from Pretraveller

-Most travellers to Japan have staying in a traditional Japanese Ryokan on their bucket list.
-Most travellers aim to experience the Japanese culture of staying in a tatami mat room with futon beds, along with bathing in a traditional onsen or hot spring.
+Most travelers to Japan have stayed in a traditional Japanese Ryokan on their bucket list.
+Most travelers aim to experience the Japanese culture of staying in a tatami mat room with futon beds and bathing in a traditional onsen or hot spring.

 About Hoshino Resorts

-KAI Hakone is one of 15 luxury Ryokans operated across Japan by Hoshino Resorts, who are also expanding their resorts into Taiwan and Bali.
+KAI Hakone is one of 15 luxury Ryokans operated across Japan by Hoshino Resorts, expanding their resorts into Taiwan and Bali.

 Each Hoshino Resort is unique and focuses on sharing the story of the regional culture and food, combined with providing very comfortable rooms and onsens to enable you to experience Japanese culture at its finest.